 Monte Cueva Shrine

-The shrine is not for those who are afraid of heights nor for those with weak knees because before you reached the Monte Cueva you must conquer first the laborious climb up the hill via a zigzagging concrete stairway consisting of more than 550 concrete stairways.
+The challenging steps toward the shrine…The shrine is located at an elevation of 172 meters above sea level overlooking Maasin City.
+It was donated by the philanthropists Odong and Loring Chung to the Diocese of Maasin.The place is not for those who are afraid of heights nor for those with weak knees because before you reached the Monte Cueva you must endure first the laborious climb via a zigzagging concrete stairway consisting of more than 550 concrete stairways.

+Top most of the hill offering a beautiful view of Maasin.
 Over the years, the Monte Cueva has become a site for Catholic pilgrims and devotees and has become one of Maasin’s popular tourist destinations.

 How to get there:

 From city proper of Maasin, just take a ride of the trike and instruct to the driver to bring you to the Monte Cueva.

 - Puerto Galera, Philippines Travel Guide

 - Malapascua Island Travel Guide

 - Carbin Reef, Sagay City, Philippines Travel Guide

 - Sagay City, Philippines Travel Guide